hypi-universe/docs-legacy/content/reference/01-graphql/01-intro.md

 ---

 ## So, what is GraphQL
-GraphQL is an open-source server-side library created by Facebook to enhance RESTful API calls.
-The
+GraphQL was created by Facebook to enhance RESTful API calls.

-**GraphQL**, makes getting server information much more comfortable and a lot faster.
+**GraphQL** makes getting server information much more comfortable and a lot faster.
 A GraphQL `query` gets parsed to a string which is sent to a server to be interpreted and fulfilled, which returns JSON to the client.

 <div className={"code-container"}>